Kingdom of Hungary (1526–1867): Royal Hungary (1526–1699)

+In 1570, John Sigismund Zápolya abdicated as King of Hungary in Emperor Maximilian II's favor under the terms of the Treaty of Speyer.

-The term "Royal Hungary" fell into disuse after 1699, and the Habsburg Kings referred to the newly enlarged country by the more formal term "Kingdom of Hungary".
+The term "Royal Hungary" fell into disuse after 1699, and the Habsburg kings referred to the newly enlarged country by the more formal term "Kingdom of Hungary".

-Habsburg Kings
+Habsburg kings

 The Habsburgs, an influential dynasty of the Holy Roman Empire, were elected Kings of Hungary.

 Royal Hungary became a part of the Habsburg monarchy and enjoyed little influence in Vienna.
-The Habsburg King directly controlled Royal Hungary's financial, military, and foreign affairs, and imperial troops guarded its borders.
+The Habsburg king directly controlled Royal Hungary's financial, military, and foreign affairs, and imperial troops guarded its borders.
 The Habsburgs avoided filling the office of palatine to prevent the holders amassing too much power.
 In addition, the so-called Turkish question divided the Habsburgs and the Hungarians: Vienna wanted to maintain peace with the Ottomans; the Hungarians wanted the Ottomans ousted.
 As the Hungarians recognized the weakness of their position, many became anti-Habsburg.
-They complained about foreign rule, the behaviour of foreign garrisons, and the Habsburgs' recognition of Turkish sovereignty in Transylvania (Principality of Transylvania was usually under the suzerainty of the Ottoman Empire, however, it often had dual vassalage -Ottoman Turkish sultans and the Habsburg Hungarian kings- in the 16th and 17th centuries).
+They complained about foreign rule, the behaviour of foreign garrisons, and the Habsburgs' recognition of Turkish suzerainty in the Principality of Transylvania.
+This was usually under the suzerainty of the Ottoman Empire, however, it often had dual vassalage -Ottoman Turkish sultans and the Habsburg Hungarian kings- in the 16th and 17th centuries).
 Protestants, who were persecuted in Royal Hungary, considered the Counter-Reformation a greater menace than the Turks, however.

 The Austrian branch of Habsburg monarchs needed the economic power of Hungary for the Ottoman wars.
-During the Ottoman wars the territory of the former Kingdom of Hungary shrank by around 70%.
-Despite these enormous territorial and demographic losses, the smaller, heavily war-torn Royal Hungary had remained economically more important to the Habsburg rulers than Austria or Kingdom of Bohemia even at the end of the 16th century.
-Out of all his countries, the depleted Kingdom of Hungary was, at that time, Ferdinand's largest source of revenue.
+During the Ottoman wars the territory controlled by the Kingdom of Hungary shrank by around 60%.
+Despite these enormous territorial and demographic losses, the smaller, heavily war-torn Royal Hungary had remained as economically important to the Habsburg rulers as the Austrian hereditary lands or the Bohemian crownlands even in the late 16th century.
+Out of all his countries, the depleted Kingdom of Hungary was, at that time, Ferdinand I's largest source of revenue.